 · Always growing uninterrupted even with loans

-· IBC Policy Loans are Tax-Free
+· Policy Loans are Tax-Free

 · Additional death benefit protection for loved ones